lukeoregan88/ShowControlChars/README.md

 A Chrome extension that allows users to toggle the visibility of control characters (ASCII 0-31) in webpage text.
 Control characters are displayed as red highlights with a "␃" symbol.

+_"Have you ever had an issue where someone sent you a webdesign, you copy the text and then you get these unexplained hidden characters which appear in certain browsers.
+Well... they are called control characters and this extension is for you!"_

 ## Features

 - Toggle control characters visibility with a single click